lyn12233/uvtemplate/readme.md

 ### transplanting FreeRTOS
 > this focuses on single-process stm32f103ze freertos transplantation

-freertos requires hardware specific files, including:
+freertos requires hardware specific files, including(as officially recommended):
  - FreeRTOSConfig.h for config
    - CPU_CLOCK_HZ, TICK_RATE_HZ,
    - TOTAL_HEAP_SIZE, MINIMAL_STACK_SIZE
-   - ...
+   - USE_xxx
- - port.c for port layer
+ - port.c for port layer (describing /portable/...)
-   - ...
+   - vPortSetupTimerInterrupt:
  - heap_x.c choose heap scheme

- - board.c for peripheral setup
+> note: in one previous code SysTick_Handler to defined as a macro to vPortSysTickHandler(or whatever).
+SysTick_Handler is the actual handler in interrupt vector table (in startup_xxx.s). it is necessary to make sure SysTick_Handler is the only and determinstic system tick clock handler, which should notify tick to both HAL (inc_tick) and FreeRTOS(...tick_handler)

 files provided by freertos kernel:
  - croutine.c: coroutine implementation, not suggested in 32-bit mcu